 Eco-friendly smart devices

-Nest Thermostat- According to Google Nest, smart thermostats can save an average of 10% to 12% on heating bills and 15% on cooling bills.
-The Nest Thermostat allows you to schedule and adjust your temperatures right through the app and will automatically turns itself down when you leave the house.
-Watch our Bell Tech Tip to learn more about the Nest Thermostat's Eco Mode.
-Available to purchase for just $10.42 a month at a Cincinnati Bell retail store.
+Nest Thermostat- Enjoy $100 off either of the Nest Thermostats sold at our stores until May 1, 2022 for Earth Month!
+According to Google Nest, smart thermostats can save an average of 10% to 12% on heating bills and 15% on cooling bills.
+The Nest Learning Thermostat allows you to schedule and adjust your temperatures right through the app and will automatically turns itself down when you leave the house.
+Watch our Tech Tip Video to learn more about the Nest Learning Thermostat's Eco Mode and visit your local Cincinnati Bell/altafiber store to receive $100 off.

 Click and Grow- This self-sustaining smart garden can grow fresh greens, herbs, fruit and vegetables indoor.
-Learn more and purchase this innovative gadget here or check out all that we're growing at the Cincinnati Bell Kenwood location!
+Learn more and purchase this innovative gadget here or check out all that we're growing at our newly branded altafiber Kenwood location!

-Whether it's recycling old electronics and participating in our Earth Day Giveaway, investing in eco-friendly devices, or even just changing your monthly Cincinnati Bell paper bill to an e-bill through our MyAccount app- we encourage everyone to take a small step towards reducing their personal waste in 2021.
+Whether it's recycling old electronics, investing in eco-friendly devices, or even just changing your monthly bill to an e-bill through our MyAccount app- we encourage everyone to take a small step towards reducing their personal waste in 2022.
+Learn more about altafiber's elevated sustainability commitment at our new blog article below.